knaw-huc/Dexter/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-Please describe your problem as clear and short as posible.
+Describe your problem as clear and short as posible.
+When available, please also include the original error message.

 1. Go to '...'
 2. Click on '....'